 So this one is for you people, the smart know-it-alls who have so much to say.
 Mind your own business.
 Yes, I said it, and I’ll say it again if I have to.
 Who gives you the right to tell me what to do and how to do it.
 Do you perhaps pay her school fees or buy her nappies?
 Do you perhaps comfort her at night when she wakes up screaming or feed her chicken nuggets when you are too lazy to cook?
 No?
 I didn’t think so.
 So who gives you the right to sit on your parenting thrown and judge us, mere mortals?
 The only time you can say something is when you are reporting me or a parent when they are literally placing their kids’ lives in danger or abusing them if this is not the case, then back off!
 We as parents have a hard time enough trying to raise our kids into respectable young people who are no serial killers.
 We try our best to raise them into people they can be proud of.
 We don’t need to, nor do we have the time to defend our parenting to anyone.
 We need to stick together, support each other, lift each other up, and not go around bashing or shaming one another.

-If it sounds like I’m going too hard or overreacting then I’m sorry… wait no I’m not sorry.
+If it sounds like I’m going too hard or overreacting then I’m sorry… not sorry.
 I’m serious.
 Stop judging and shaming parents who are just out here trying their best.
 The next time you feel like calling someone out for their parenting skills, just don’t.
 If you truly have a suggestion, and I mean suggestion in the lightest of sense.
 Do so privately, and in a loving manner.
 Remember it’s not what you say but how you say it that matters.
-Also, another point to consider is this: When you make a suggestion, remember that the person to who you are making the suggestion is under no obligation to act or respond to the suggestion made…
+Also, another point to consider is this: When you make a suggestion, remember that the person to whom you are making the suggestion is under no obligation to act on or respond to the suggestion made…